 No, that guy doing bench press on the ground is not a crazy person – he is, in fact, training his upper body to be stronger, more powerful and, in the process, increasing his bodies versatility to training.

 In my opinion, there will always be a place for old-school bodybuilding exercises like the floor press.
 Along with others, like good mornings, the floor press are exercises that gave rise to bodybuilding, powerlifting and other strength circles.

 Let’s break down everything you need to know about the floor press.

 Floor Press Vs. Bench Press

-The floor press is a relatively simple exercise to start doing, but a very difficult exercise to perfect.
+The floor bench press is a relatively simple exercise to start doing, but a very difficult exercise to perfect.
 Just like the bench press, there are dozens of very finite details you need to implement into your form and training protocols in order to truly maximize your performance.